pawan087/w16_airBnbClone/README.md

 ## Search by Location

 With the MapBox API integration already in place, I aim to provide users the functionality to search within a "X" mile radius from where they are currently located.
 The longitudinal and latitudinal coordinates of the user would be accessed via the browser upon user granting permission.
-These coordinates would be used to calculate distances from nearby booking locations that may be of interest to the user.
+These coordinates would be used to calculate distances from nearby booking locations that may be of particular interest to the user.

 <br>